ssubramanian83/Streaming-ETL-Demo/README.md

 Reference Example
 -----------------

 To demonstrate the streaming ETL pattern, we build the below demo.
-For the purpose of this demo, the source and sink components are simplified to be Postgres and ElasticSearch.
-But the source can be disparate entities running different data formats.
-Similarly the same stream of events can be consumed by multiple sink consumers.
+For the purpose of this demo, the source and sink components are simplified to be Postgres and ElasticSearch running in docker.
+But in a real world scenario, the source can be disparate entities running different data formats.
+Similarly the same stream of events can be consumed by multiple sink consumers in real time.

 # Streaming-ETL-Demo - Enriching event stream data with CDC data from Postgres, stream into Elasticsearch
 Streaming ETL Demo artifacts